adityakamath/adityakamath.github.io/photography.md

 ---
 layout: page
 title: Photography
-subtitle: Travels across Europe and India
+subtitle: Captures from travels across Europe and India
 ---

 Here are fifteen of my most favourite clicks from my travels around Europe and in India.
 More photos are available and regularly updated on my Instagram handle [@kamathsblog](https://instagram.com/kamathsblog).
 I also sell prints, but only on request.
 To purchase a printed copy, please contact me through one of the channels at the bottom of the page.